IntegrationMatters/njams-toolbox/transferInstanceConfig/README.md

   Passwords are transfered encrypted from source instance.
 That means the transferred passwords cannot be decrypted by the target instance and are therefore invalid!
   There are two options with regards to passwords:
   1. You have to reset the passwords later in the target instance
-  2. Another option is to replace 'keyfile.bin' of target instance with 'keyfile.bin' from source instance.
+  2. Another option is to replace ´keyfile.bin´ of target instance with ´keyfile.bin´ from source instance.
-      'keyfile.bin' is used to encrypt/decrypt passwords and can just be copied from the source machine to the target machine.
+      ´keyfile.bin´ is used to encrypt/decrypt passwords and can just be copied from the source machine to the target machine.
-      The keyfile usually resides in <njams-installation-dir>/data.
+      The keyfile usually resides in ´<njams-installation-dir>/data´.
       Restart target nJAMS instance afterwards and the target instance is now able to decrypt the transferred passwords.

   Exception: